makkBit/Data-Structure/Graph/README.md

 use bst instead of linked list to further improve performance of operations like inserting, searching, deleting a neighbour may reduce
 ```

+### 5)  Depth First Traversal
+ Graphs may contain cycles, so we may come to the same node again.
+To avoid processing a node more than once, we use a *boolean visited array*.

+### 6) Breadth First Traversal
+Traverse nodes in layers.
+L1
+L2
+L3
+L4
+Use a boolean visited array.